mrocklin/blog/_posts/work/2016-04-19-dask-distributed-part-5.md

     around.
-*   Several people from both open source users and Continuum customers have asked about a general Dask library for machine learning, something akin to Spark's MLLib.
+*   Several people from both open source users and Continuum customers have asked about a general Dask library for machine learning, something akin to Spark's MLlib.
 Ideally a future Dask.learn module would leverage Scikit-Learn in the same way that Dask.dataframe leverages Pandas.
 It's not clear how to cleanly break up and parallelize Scikit-Learn algorithms.